"Neo Olde Tokyo...? Who comes up with these names!?"

 - Mario & Luigi: Dream Team has Neo Bowser Castle, the final dungeon.
-Presumably named because it's a new version of Bowser's Castle (although any connection to Mario Kart 7's Neo Bowser City is possibly coincidental).
+Presumably so named because it's a new version of Bowser's Castle; any connection to Mario Kart 7's Neo Bowser City is probably coincidental.

 - In Mega Man Zero, Neo Arcadia is the name of both the last bastion of civilization after the cataclysmic Elf Wars, and the totalitarian regime that rules it.